Elias Gabrielsen

 Elias Gabrielsen (5 December 1888 – 1973) was a Norwegian trade unionist, newspaper editor and politician for the Labour and Communist parties.

+Biography

 He spent his early working career at sea, before working at a margarine factory in Stavanger from 1916.
 In the same year he joined the Labour Party.
 He was a local board member of the Union of General Workers from 1917 to 1921 and the Union of Food, Beverage and Allied Workers from 1922 to 1925.